Cameron Norrie

 Cameron Norrie (/ˈnɒri/; born 23 August 1995) is a British professional tennis player.
 He has a career-high ATP singles ranking of world No. 8, achieved on 12 September 2022 and a doubles ranking of No. 117, achieved on 13 June 2022.
-He is currently the No. 2 singles player from Great Britain.
+He is currently the No. 1 British singles player.

 As a junior, Norrie reached an ITF combined ranking of No. 10.
 He began representing Great Britain in 2013.
 Norrie attended Texas Christian University in 2014-2017.

 After turning professional in 2017, Norrie made his top 200 debut that July following his first ATP Challenger title.
 He ended the year with three Challenger titles from four finals.
 In 2021, Norrie competed in six ATP finals, including his first at the ATP 500 and ATP Masters 1000 levels; he won two titles and sealed his top 20 debut following a victory at the 2021 Indian Wells Masters.
 He continued his momentum into the 2022 season, rising to the top 10 after claiming two additional ATP titles from four finals and reaching his maiden major semifinal at Wimbledon.
 Between October 2021 and June 2024, Norrie held the title of British No. 1 in men's singles.
 As of 2025, he has won five ATP Tour singles titles and one doubles title.

 Early life

 Cameron Norrie was born on 23 August 1995 in Johannesburg, South Africa, to British microbiologist parents: his father David is Scottish from Glasgow and his mother Helen is Welsh from Cardiff.

-In 1998, when Norrie was three, he and his family moved to Auckland, New Zealand after being victims of a burglary in South Africa.
+In 1998, when Norrie was three, he and his family moved to Auckland, New Zealand, after being victims of a burglary in South Africa.
 Norrie said: "I don't remember too much about it, but my mum told me it got a little bit too dangerous so we moved to New Zealand."
 While in Auckland, Norrie attended high school at Macleans College.
 His parents lived in New Zealand until 2023, when they moved back to the United Kingdom.

 At the age of 16, he moved to the United Kingdom, living in London for three years.
 In April 2013, at the age of 17, Norrie switched his allegiance to Great Britain, the country of origin of both of his parents.